A Newtonian approach to the study of irreversibility in many-body systems: Discussion and conclusions

 \section{Discussion and conclusions}

-At this stage, we are in a position to argue how to solve Loschmidt's paradox based on the ideas developed here.
-As seen before, this paradox poses the following question: how can we obtain irreversible phenomena from reversible time-symmetric physical laws?
-In the case of Newton's laws, after the variety of examples shown in section IV, we conclude that, despite the laws are dynamically invariant from moving forward to backward in time, which establishes time-reversal symmetry to the molecular motion, if we use these same laws to make a macroscopic analysis of a many-body system paying attention to the center of mass, we see that there is a time-reversal symmetry breaking in the evolution of the whole system.
+At this stage, we are in a position to argue how the fundamental ideas concerning Loschmidt's paradox can gain a renewed perspective if addressed from a Newtonian viewpoint for a system of many bodies according to the reasoning developed here.
+As already discussed, this paradox poses the following question: how can we obtain irreversible phenomena from reversible time-symmetric physical laws?
+In the case of Newton's laws, after the variety of examples shown in section IV, we conclude that, despite the laws are dynamically invariant from moving forward to backward in time, which establishes time-reversal symmetry to the molecular motion, if we use these same laws to make a macroscopic analysis of a many-body system paying attention to the CM, we see that there is a time-reversal symmetry breaking in the evolution of the whole system.
 In the present work we could understand that the symmetry breaking has its root in the external forces acting on the system.
-This influence depends, for example, on whether the system is contained in a closed or in an open container, if it is free from external interactions, etc. In all cases analyzed here, allowed and prohibited evolutions were found for the many-body systems by using solely Newtonian reasoning.
+This influence depends, for example, on whether the system is contained in a closed or in an open container, if it is free from external interactions, etc. In all cases analyzed here, allowed and prohibited evolutions were found for the many-body systems by using a Newtonian reasoning, and the fact that the pressure field exerted on a fluid has its origin from the forces of reaction imparted by the container's walls due to the collisions with the particles of the fluid.
 Such results would not be accessible if we had analyzed the individual motion of the molecules, as these problems are normally approached.
-In general terms, irreversibility came into play only when we used Newton's laws to study the dynamics of the center of mass of the system.
+In general terms, irreversibility came into play only when we used Newton's laws to study the dynamics of the CM of the system.
 This is how the arrow of time shows up.

 In this context, not less important is the question: consider a classical system whose state is represented by a point in phase space over a trajectory representing its evolution.
 If we invert the velocities of all particles in that point, and let the system evolve, would we obtain the former initial point of the trajectory with all velocities reversed?
 We have no reason to give a negative answer to this question, even knowing that if this were possible the entropy of the system would decrease, in apparent conflict with the second law.
 But how to conciliate this possibility with the prohibited evolutions found when we discussed the examples of the previous section?
 The answer lies in the fact that the act of reversing the velocities of the particles requires an external force whose direction is contrary to that imposed by the natural external conditions, like the ones shown in the previous section.
 Namely, the effect of the reversal in the molecular velocities is to decrease the entropy up to a minimum value of the trajectory in phase space \cite{me}.
 After this moment, the entropy must increase according to the external influence exerted on the system, as discussed before.